Cuprate/cuprate/books/user/src/introduction.md

 Tor is planned to be integrated into `cuprated` via [`arti`](https://arti.torproject.org), although this is not yet available.

-## `cuprated` won't start because of a "killswitch", why?
-The current alpha builds of `cuprated` contain killswitches that activate 1 week after the _next_ release is out.
-If the killswitch activates, you must upgrade to the [latest release](https://github.com/Cuprate/cuprate/releases/latest).

-The reasoning for why this exists can be found here: <https://github.com/Cuprate/cuprate/pull/365>.

 ## What is the release schedule?
 New versions of `cuprated` are planned to release every 4 weeks.